 An internship is a practical work experience that helps students bridge the gap between the classroom and the world of work.
 It allows students an opportunity to apply the knowledge, theories and skills they have acquired throughout their Benedictine education, encourages them to develop professional skills in their chosen career field while providing valuable work experience needed in an economically competitive world.

 All prospective interns have completed a significant amount of coursework and have the academic foundation needed to make a positive contribution to any company or organization.
 To qualify for participation in an internship program, all Benedictine students must:

 Employers can participate in the Benedictine University Internship Program by posting internship opportunities on Career Connect.

 Role of the Employer

 As an internship supervisor, Benedictine University asks that the organization:

 Obtaining Academic Credit

-All students have the option of registering and receiving academic credit for their internship experience.
-Credit is awarded in the ratio of one semester hour per every 50 hours worked on site and may range anywhere from two to six credit hours.
-However, six is the maximum amount of internship credit that may be counted toward graduation requirements.
+Students can choose to register and receive academic credit for their internship experience.
+Credit hours are awarded using the ratio of 1 semester credit hour per every 50 hours worked on site and may range from 2-6 semester credit hours with 6 semester credit hours being the maximum amount of internship credit that may be counted toward graduation requirements.
 To obtain academic credit, students are expected to: